 1. Unified Planning Work Program (UPWP).
-The BMTS Policy Committee adopted the 2019-2020 BMTS Unified Planning Work Program on March 7, 2019.
+The BMTS Policy Committee adopted the 2022-2023 BMTS Unified Planning Work Program on March 3, 2022.
 It represents a balanced program of technical studies and support services.
-The UPWP both leads the long range plan by establishing a technical foundation and exploring new planning issues; and follows it with recommended studies like corridor plans.
+The UPWP both leads the long range plan by establishing a technical foundation and exploring new planning issues; and follows it with recommended studies like safety plans, pedestrian feasibility studies and curbside management plans.
 The Transportation Plan update (see below) is a central element of the UPWP.
 The technical studies range across modes and include both short range and long range efforts.
 Collection of system level data, modeling, and GIS form the foundation of the support for the modal studies and the transportation plan.
 Public participation activities are also funded through the UPWP and are responsive to the environmental justice initiative of the USDOT and the requirements in the final rule for use of the internet and visualization techniques.

-2. Transportation Plan.
-Looking Forward 2040 was approved by the BMTS Policy Committee in September 2015.
-This was an update to Transportation Tomorrow 2035 ~ Creating a Sustainable Future.
+- 2. Transportation Plan.
+Moving our Future Forward 2045 was approved by the BMTS Policy Committee in October 2020.
 The Plan includes summaries of current conditions and projections of future needs for the transportation system, and recommendations for prioritizing projects and implementing the plan.
 The required planning factors that need to be addressed by MPOs and States are addressed by the goals established for the LRTP.
-BMTS followed the public involvement procedures set forth in its Public Participation Plan for this update.

-BMTS has begun the process of updating its Transportation Plan, which will be adopted in 2020.

-3. Transportation Improvement Program.
-The BMTS 2017-2021 Transportation Improvement Program was approved on June 9, 2016 and will be in effect until September 30th, 2019.
+BMTS followed the public involvement procedures set forth in its Public Participation Plan for this update. - 3.
+Transportation Improvement Program.
+The BMTS 2020-2024 Transportation Improvement Program was approved on June 13, 2019 and will be in effect until September 30th, 2022.
 It was incorporated into the New York State STIP as required by law.
-The STIP was approved by FHWA and FTA in October, 2016.
+The STIP was approved by FHWA and FTA in October, 2019.